Why Your PDF Tools Shouldn't Be Uploading Your Files

 We reviewed the privacy policies and terms of service of several major online PDF tools.
 Common patterns:

-- Retention windows are stated vaguely: "We delete your files after processing" or "within X hours" are the most common formulations.
-What counts as "processing" is not defined.
-Some policies distinguish between files retained in logs (longer) and files retained in storage (shorter).
+Retention windows are almost always stated vaguely.
+"We delete your files after processing" or "within X hours" — but what counts as "processing" is never defined.
+Some policies distinguish between file storage (shorter) and log retention (much longer), but most blur the distinction.

-- Improvement clauses are broad: "We may use anonymised data to improve our services" appears in various forms.
-Whether PDF content counts as "data" that can be used this way is typically not clarified.
+Improvement clauses are broad.
+"We may use anonymised data to improve our services" appears in various forms.
+Whether PDF content counts as "data" eligible for that use is typically not addressed.

 This is not an indictment of any specific company.
 It reflects the reality that "upload your file to us temporarily and we will process it" is a data handling arrangement that carries inherent risks, and privacy policies are written to acknowledge rather than eliminate those risks.